-What are examples of transferred intent?
+What are some examples of transferred intent?

 Here’s another example.
 Maria is angry with her estranged sister Patricia for not inviting her to Patricia’s daughter’s wedding.
-So furious, she drives to her mother Laura’s house where she confronts Patricia who happens to be there at the time.
-After a heated verbal argument Maria attempts to slap Patricia across the face for calling her an offensive word.
+So furious, she drives to her mother Laura’s house where she confronts Patricia, who happens to be there at the time.
+After a heated verbal argument, Maria attempts to slap Patricia across the face for calling her an offensive word.
 Patricia steps to the side and Maria strikes Laura instead.
 In this case, Maria’s intent to harm Patricia is transferred to Laura.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.